george24601/notes/devOps/k8s/concepts.md

 Each pod in Kubernetes is assigned a unique IP address within the cluster, which allows applications to use ports without the risk of conflict

-A pod can define a volume, such as a local disk directory or a network disk, and expose it to the containers in the pod.

 A Pod represents a running process on your cluster.

-A Pod encapsulates an application container (or, in some cases, multiple containers), storage resources, a unique network IP, and options that govern how the container(s) should run.
-A Pod represents a unit of deployment: a single instance of an application in Kubernetes, which might consist of either a single container or a small number of containers that are tightly coupled and that share resources.

 Containers inside a Pod can communicate with one another using localhost